modernben/forge-docs/1.0/servers/php.md

 ### Installation

-You can install additional versions of PHP between 5.6 and 7.4.
+You can install additional versions of PHP between 5.6 and 8.0.
 Click the **Install** button to start the process.
 Once the version has been installed, you may select it when creating a site, or switching a site's PHP version.

 When you install a version of PHP onto your server, Forge will create and configure the PHP-FPM process for that version.
 This means that your server will be running multiple versions of PHP at once.

+### Uninstall

+You can choose to uninstall a version of PHP so long as:

+- There are other versions installed.
+- The version you wish to remove is not the server's default for new sites.
+- The version you wish to remove is not the server's default on the CLI.
+- The version you wish to not used by any sites.

+To uninstall a version, click the pencil dropdown button and then click **Uninstall PHP x.x**.

 ### CLI